-A fire was discovered in the lower een deck of No. 2 hold of a generalladen freight vessel 6 days out east coast port.
-The first indiwas smoke detection by the vessmoke detector.
-The general was sounded, mechanical ventito the holds was secured, and tation dampers to No. 2 hatch secured.
-Within minutes a bank deven 100-lb.
-CO2 cylinders was targed in No. 2 LTD while the ck hatch tarpaulins and ventix covers were wetted down.
-Sieneously, two fire hydrants loat the aft end of the forecastle were left open to flood the forewith a continuous flow of water. whin an hour of the original when it appeared that the fire being contained, the smoke deindicated adjacent compartwere being affected.
+A fire was discovered in the lower 'tween deck of No. 2 hold of a generalcargo-laden freight vessel 6 days out of an east coast port.
+The first indication was smoke detection by the vessel's smoke detector.
+The general alarm was sounded, mechanical ventilation to the holds was secured, and ventilation dampers to No. 2 hatch were secured.
+Within minutes a bank of eleven 100-lb.
+CO2 cylinders was discharged in No. 2 LTD while the foredeck hatch tarpaulins and ventilator covers were wetted down.
+Simultaneously, two fire hydrants located at the aft end of the forecastle head were left open to flood the foredeck with a continuous flow of water.

+Within an hour of the original alarm when it appeared that the fire s being contained, the smoke detector indicated adjacent compartments were being affected.

-The additional cylinders, two at a Lere discharged into No. 2 LTD Exermittent intervals, it was deto attempt further evaluation of ditions in the 'tween deck area. thermometer lowered into the fill-📭 🗪 of No. 2 port cargo deep tank ated a temperature of nearly 107° After 11⁄2 hours from the original L the lower 'tween deck level rega temperature fall to 70° F. 1 and No. 3 hatches were entered expection there disclosed no evie of fire.
-From all apparent inthe fire was believed to be med to the after end of No. 2 L portside, in the area of baled rag
+While additional cylinders, two at a time, were discharged into No. 2 LTD at intermittent intervals, it was decided to attempt further evaluation or the conditions in the 'tween deck area.

+A thermometer lowered into the filling line of No. 2 port cargo deep tank indicated a temperature of nearly 107° P. After $1\frac{1}{2}$ hours from the original alarm, the lower 'tween deck level registered a temperature fall to 70° F. No. 1 and No. 3 hatches were entered and inspection there disclosed no evidence of fire.
+From all apparent indications, the fire was believed to be confined to the after end of No. 2 LTD, portside, in the area of baled rag stowage.

-2 hatch was kept airtight, and permittent intervals of 5 to 6 to 100-lb.
-CO2 cylinders were reed into the area.
-Firehoses riged to maintain a continuous of vater over hatch tarpaullins, tor covers, and the main deck.
-The covers, and the main deck.
-The covers, and the main deck.
-The covers are the cover at the cover and at the cover at the cover at the cover at the cover at the temperature of 90° F. The vessel content of 90° F. The vessel content of the cover and the cover another 4 days, controlling the fire and upon arrival at her first port of call she was granted permission to berth.
+No. 2 hatch was kept airtight, and at intermittent intervals of 5 to 6 hours, two 100-lb. $CO_2$ cylinders were discharged into the area.
+Firehoses were rigged to maintain a continuous flow of water over hatch tarpaulins, wentilator covers, and the main deck.
+A continuous watch was maintained on the smoke-detecting system and at No. 2 hatch.
+Every 2 hours, a thermometer was inserted into the deep tank filling line to check the temperature at the LTD level.
+It remained in the vicinity of 90° F. The vessel continued her voyage for another 4 days, effectively controlling the fire and upon arrival at her first port of call she was granted permission to berth.

-After docking, the local fire department boarded the vessel to fight the Their inspection indicated that the fire was isolated and confined.
+After docking, the local fire department boarded the vessel to fight the fire.
+Their inspection indicated that the fire was isolated and confined.
 Preparations were made to discharge the cargo that would hinder firefighting operations.
 While the hatch was opened for unloading, the smoke and fumes progressively increased, necessitating evacuation and resecuring of the hatch.
 CO2 was discharged into the area, and after a while the hatch was reopened while firemen again tried in vain to reach the fire.
 It was decided to resecure the hatch and lacking additional CO2, steam was substituted and admitted into the CO2 line.
-The steam was left on continuously in an attempt to smother the
+The steam was left on continuously in an attempt to smother the fire.